-Julie Glen - Living Donor Transplant Co-ordinator, Queen Elizabeth University Hospital, Glasgow
+Julie Glen is a Living Donor Transplant Co-ordinator at Queen Elizabeth University Hospital, Glasgow.

 Why did you choose transplant as a speciality?

 I have always worked with patients with kidney disease, and knew the role of Living Donor Transplant Co-ordinator would allow me to facilitate the life changing difference a transplant makes both for the recipient and those around them.

 How would you describe your role?

 Very much looking after the donor.
 We deal with all enquiries from people interested in finding out more about living donation, and with those who wish to move forward - we organise their assessment, operation and follow up.
 We need to ensure the donor, recipient and their families are fully informed and aware of all the risks and benefits.